We’ll look at three of the most popular satisfaction metrics, Net Promoter (NPS), CSAT and CES, and explain which to use in which situation.

 We like CES because the question itself is customer-centric (no customer wants to put a lot of effort into sorting out problems caused by an organisation).
 But remember – as with all metrics, make sure it’s not the only question you ask.
 (Read our guide to customer survey questions if you need help working out what to ask).

-Learn to be very clear about why you’re doing customer feedback.
+Be very clear about why you’re doing customer feedback.

 Metrics and process improvement are important, but you’ll struggle to improve ‘customer satisfaction’ unless you improve the satisfaction of individual customers.
 One by one.
 Just exactly the same way that you won them as customers in the first place.